a-spasov/SoftUni-JavaScript-Advanced-Module-January2021/JS Advanced/05. DOM Manipulation and Events  -  Exercise/README.txt

 information is displayed and we lock the profile again, the [Hide it] button should not be working!
 Otherwise, when the profile is unlocked and we click on the [Hide it] button, the new fields must hide again.

+04. Fill Dropdown
+Your task is to take values from input fields with ids "newItemText" and "newItemValue".
+Then you should create and append an <option> to the <select> with id "menu".